What income or salary is needed for a mortgage in the UK?

 To determine how much you can borrow to get a mortgage, lenders have traditionally used a basic income multiplier.
 Lenders don’t use the exact same income multiple formula so some lenders may be more generous than others.

-Lenders will typically use income that is more than 4 times your salary.
-Some will use 5x your salary while others will use 6x your salary.
+Lenders will typically base their lending on a figure of more than 4 times your salary.
+Some will use 5x your salary, while others will use 6x your salary.

 A lender that uses 6 times your income could offer you a mortgage at 50% more than one that uses 4 times.